 The costs associated with providing professional services are significantly higher as a percentage of related revenue than the costs associated with delivering our subscriptions due to the labor costs of providing professional services.
 As such, the implementation and professional services costs relating to an arrangement with a new customer are more significant than the costs to renew an existing customer's license and support arrangement.

-Cost of revenue increased in absolute dollars and as a percentage of total revenue from the years ended December 31, 2019 to 2020 and from the three months ended March 31, 2020 to 2021.
+Cost of revenue increased in absolute dollars and as a percentage of total revenue from 2019 to 2020.

 Gross Margins